bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 }
 ```

-### Redirecting A Logged-In Customer to Embedded Checkout
+### Redirecting a logged-in customer to embedded checkout
 For some use cases, you may want your customer to be logged in before they can begin the checkout process.

 This can be done using the [Customer Login API](https://developer.bigcommerce.com/api-docs/customers/customer-login-api#logging-in-a-customer).

-Your app will need to use [JSON Web Token Standard](https://jwt.io/introduction/) to create a new token.
+Your will first need to use JSON Web Token Standard to create a new token.
 Use a [JWT library](https://jwt.io/#libraries-io) to accomplish this.
+For more information, see [Create JWT Using the Debugger Tool](https://developer.bigcommerce.com/api-docs/customers/customer-login-api#create-jwt-using-the-debugger-tool).

-Include the `checkout_url` as part of the request payload you send to BigCommerce.
+Next, include the `checkout_url` as part of the request payload you send to BigCommerce.

 **`POST`** `https://{store-url}}/login/token/{token}`